Heterophile antibody

-Heterophile antibody interference usually doesn't change linearly with serial dilution, but a true result most often will.
+Heterophile antibody interference does not usually change linearly with serial dilution, but a true result typically will.
 This is one strategy for heterophile antibody detection.
 However, there are cases where heterophilic antibodies will give a linear response to dilutions, as well as immunoassays that do not change linearly upon dilution, meaning that the method is not fool-proof.

 Blocking heterophile antibody interference can be achieved by removal of immunoglobulins from a sample (such as with PEG), by modifying antibodies which may be present in a sample or by using buffers to reduce interference.

 Heterophile antibodies are of particular importance in clinical medicine for their use in detecting Epstein-Barr Virus (the causative agent of infectious mononucleosis).
 EBV infection induces the production of several antibody classes, of which heterophile antibodies are one (others include anti-i, rheumatoid factor and ANA).
 Heterophile antibodies are IgM antibodies with affinity for sheep and horse red blood cells.
 They appear during the first week of infectious mononucleosis symptoms, 3–4 weeks after infection and return to undetectable levels 3 to 6 months after infection.

 Heterophile antibody is a fairly specific but insensitive test for EBV.
-It is present in 80% of infected teens and adults, 40% of all infected children, and only 20% of infected children under 4.
+It is present in 80% of infected teens and adults, 40% of all infected children, and only 20% of infected children under age four.
 Heterophile antibodies can arise in non-EBV infections.
-False positive monospot tests may occur in cases of HIV, lymphoma or lupus.
+False positive monospot tests may occur in cases of HIV, lymphoma, or systemic lupus erythematosus.
 Other assays for detection of EBV are available, including serologic markers.

 An important clinical pearl for heterophile antibodies is they can also be seen in genetic immunodeficiencies.
 There have been case reports where women have undergone an exploratory laparotomy for suspected ectopic pregnancy after having a falsely elevated beta-hCG test, only to find out later they actually have selective IgA deficiency.
 Thus, another possible cause of false positives in a pregnancy test are heterophile antibodies, commonly seen in EBV infection as well as selective IgA deficiency.